tnl3pdx/ece510-HwAIML/README.md

-# Navigation

-A page in the wiki is provided to assist with navigation of this repository: [Link](https://github.com/tnl3pdx/ece510-HwAIML/wiki/Navigation-Menu)

 # ece510-HwAIML

 The repository contains challenge solutions for ECE 510 - Hardware In AI and ML.
 Each week, 1 challenge is attempted to see if a solution can be found using LLMs.

+## Navigation

+A page in the wiki is provided to assist with navigation of this repository: [Link](https://github.com/tnl3pdx/ece510-HwAIML/wiki)

+## Challenge List

 Attempted Challenges (as of 6/4/2025):
 - Challenge 5